jstello/SMS-finance/ai/description-for-llm.md

 - Provider name can be manually edited in `TransactionDetailScreen`, updating the specific `TransactionData` instance in Room.
 - Provider-to-Category mapping rules can be saved from `TransactionDetailScreen` (via `CategoriesViewModel.saveProviderCategoryPreference`), which stores them in SharedPreferences.
 - Stats aggregation (`TransactionRepository.getProviderStats`) by `contactName` then `provider`, queried from Room.

+### 6. Spending Visualizations (Local Persistence)
+- **Cumulative Spending Chart:** A line chart comparing the cumulative spending of the current month against the previous month.
+- **Data Source:** Fetches the last 12 months of transaction data from the local Room database to ensure accurate calculations.
+- **Implementation:**
+    - `VisualizationsScreen.kt` contains the main Composable UI.
+    - `VisualizationViewModel.kt` fetches data via `GetSpendingHistoryUseCase` and processes it into chart-ready data sets.
+    - Uses the `MPAndroidChart` library for rendering the line chart.
+    - The chart is theme-aware, adapting its colors for light and dark modes.

+### 7. Data Statistics (Local Persistence)
+- **Stats Screen:** A simple screen displaying key metrics about the stored transaction data.
+- **Metrics Displayed:**
+    - Total number of transactions in the database.
+    - Date of the oldest transaction.
+    - Date of the newest transaction.
+- **Implementation:**
+    - `StatsScreen.kt` displays the data.
+    - `StatsViewModel.kt` uses methods from `TransactionRepository` (`getTotalTransactionCount`, `getTransactionDateRange`) to fetch the metrics directly from Room.

 ## Local Database Schema (Room)